cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/serviceButton.md

 ## Settings

 * `Color` - The color of the button.
-Available icons list can be found
+Available colors list can be found
   at: [Theming - Semantic UI React](https://react.semantic-ui.com/layouts/theming).
 Default: ''
 * `Label` - The label displayed in the button.
 Default: 'Create a service'
 * `Icon` - Name of the icon displayed in the button.
 Available icons list can be found